Vestibular Physiotherapy Treatment Brisbane

 If you’re experiencing dizzy spells or vertigo it’s likely you may be suffering from BPPV (Benign Paroxysmal Positional Vertigo), a term used to describe episodes of dizziness that occur very suddenly when your head is moved around.
 If left untreated the condition can last for weeks or even months and is very uncomfortable.
 Vestibular Physiotherapy is an effective treatment for Vertigo.

-Treatment for Vertigo from Specialist Physiotherapists
+Treatment for Vertigo from Expert Physiotherapists

 Vestibular Physiotherapy is the application of specific maneuvers that will allow the ear rocks to move from their lodged position into a more favorable position where they can flow freely.
 Sometimes these treatments can initially stimulate the dizziness more but often by the end of treatment it will have subsided quite significantly.